mlflow/mlflow/examples/evaluation/README.md

 ### MLflow evaluation Examples

-The examples in this directory illustrate how you can use the `mlflow.evaluate` API.
+The examples in this directory demonstrate how to use the `mlflow.evaluate()` API.
 Specifically, they show how to evaluate a PyFunc model on a specified dataset using the builtin default evaluator and specified custom metrics, where the resulting metrics & artifacts are logged to MLflow Tracking.
 They also show how to specify validation thresholds for the resulting metrics to validate the quality